|

 long will it take to get my new canvas items?

-craftsmanship, and the weather all factor into the equation.
+the boat at the same time, and the weather all factor into the equation.
 We

 will work out a schedule with you that meets your needs, and do our